abbra/freeipa/doc/designs/external-idp/external-idp.md

      - user account information is displayed (and self-managed attributes may be modified, if needed)
  2. An interactive login to systems enrolled into FreeIPA deployment
    - the user performs prompt-based authentication to the IPA-enrolled system
-   - upon login, a prompt is shown that guides the user to use a separate device to login to a specified URI
+   - upon login, a prompt is shown that guides the user to use a separate device to login to a specified URI and verify a device code shown at a prompt
-   - once logged into a specified URI, the user would be asked to confirm the login intent and be told to use a response code back at the original prompt
+   - once logged into a specified URI, the user would be asked to confirm the login intent
-   - A response code is entered to the original prompt
+   - An empty response is entered to the original prompt following the login and confirmation at a specified URI
-   - A backend process behind the login would perform the validation of the response code
+   - A backend process behind the login would perform the validation of the response
    - Once the response is validated, a Kerberos ticket is issued for this login attempt
-   - if authentication is successful, an authorization process is performed using standard IPA facilities (HBAC rules, group membership, etc)
+   - successful authentication leads to an authorization step which is performed using standard IPA facilities (HBAC rules, group membership, etc)
    - if both authentication and authorization are successful, user is logged into the system

 Upon successful login, the user with External IdP identity would have an initial Kerberos ticket granting ticket in the login session credentials cache.
 This ticket is further can be used to perform required authentication to other IPA-provided services during its validity time.